abrowne2/StreamFeel/README.md

 * Computes sentiment (what people are feeling),
 * User Mentions (in-progress),
 * Provides analytics; emote, sentiment, and the ability to view this info in realtime or by the minute.

+### Technical Challenges
+* More than I can count with fingers and toes

 ### Important files
 * **stream_feel.cc** (pnacl/Release)